yard

 Shallow, suffocated roots make the lawn fold under stress.
 A week of heat, a missed irrigation cycle, or heavy foot traffic can turn an overwatered yard into a patchy, muddy mess.

 Warm-season lawns like bermuda in full sun handle drought well when roots are deep, but overwatering cancels that advantage.
-The same thing happens to cool-season lawns like kentucky bluegrass stands if the sprinkler runs too often.
+Cool-season lawns like kentucky bluegrass stands suffer the same shallow-root problem if the sprinkler runs too often.

 If the top inch always feels wet, roots stay lazy and never chase deeper moisture.